 Clones are created by using cuttings from the mother plant, which is then planted into a medium such as a root cube and sprayed with a hormone to stimulate root growth.
 They’re typically about 6 inches long, with an additional inch or two for growing room.
 Once they’ve been separated from the mother plant, the clone is put into a medium like a root cube and given a hormone to encourage root development.

-It’s transplanted from container to ground or pot after roots have formed, and it grows like any other weed plant.
+It’s transplanted from container to ground or pot after roots have formed, and it grows like any other herbe plant.

 Why clone cannabis plants?